trebeljahr/trebeljahr.com/src/content/pages/now.md

 ---
+title: 'Now'
-title: 'Now - Answering the Question - What am I doing right now?'
+subtitle: 'Answering the Question: What am I doing right now?'
 description: 'I am currently in Berlin, at home, working for Ironhack as a "part-time web development lead teacher".
 This means that I teach people how to program to earn a living.
 It also means that I only work for 12 hours a week and have the rest of my time free for working on personal projects.'
 ---